Sino-Soviet Treaty of Friendship and Alliance: Background

 (a).
 The southern part of Sakhalin Island and all adjacent islands were to be returned to the Soviet Union.

 (b).
-The port of Dairen was to be internationalized, with the Soviet Union's preferential rights in that port guaranteed; the lease of Port Arthur for use as a naval base by the Soviet Union was also to be restored.
+The Port of Dalian was to be internationalized, with the Soviet Union's preferential rights in that port guaranteed; the lease of Port Arthur for use as a naval base by the Soviet Union was also to be restored.

 (c).
 A joint Sino‑Soviet company was to be established to manage the Chinese Eastern Railway and the South Manchurian Railway.
-Under this arrangement, the Soviet Union's reserved leading roles were to be guaranteed, and China was to retain full sovereignty over Manchuria.
+Under the arrangement, the Soviet Union's reserved leading roles were to be guaranteed, and China was to retain full sovereignty over Manchuria.

 (d).
 The Kuril Islands were to be transferred to the Soviet Union.